pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     $ flake8 janitor tests
     $ py.test

-   flake8 and pytest are instaled when you create the development environment.
+   flake8 and pytest are installed when you create the development environment.

 6. Commit your changes and push your branch to GitHub::